dashbird/site/content/blog/debugging-serverless-apps-with-dashbird.md

 blog: ["Serverless", "Other", "Lambda"]
 ---

-## Abstract

-With AWS Lambda, we get scalability and resilience out-of-the-box.
-What's more, AWS also provides built-in monitoring, logging and tracing support through CloudWatch and X-Ray.
-These built-in tools provide a good base to start with but many developers eventually outgrow them as their serverless application becomes more complex.

-In this post, let's take a serverless application and see how Dashbird can help you debug a serverless application.

-## Table of Content

-*   Challenges with serverless observability
-*   The demo app
-*   Debugging with Dashbird

-## Debugging serverless applications with Dashbird

 With AWS Lambda, we get scalability and resilience out-of-the-box.
 What's more, AWS also provides built-in monitoring, logging and tracing support through CloudWatch and X-Ray.
 These built-in tools provide a good starting point but many developers eventually outgrow them as their serverless application becomes more complex.

 In this post, let's take a serverless application and see how [Dashbird](https://dashbird.io/) can help you debug a serverless application.